MarkADom/JDBC_DAO_DesignPattern/README.md

 ## Project Description
 A small system of sales people and departments.

-This program will access the mySQL database and will allow you to manipulate the information contained in the tables.
-Access the data by making insertions, data recovery, updates.
+This program will access database and will allow you to manipulate the information contained in the tables and access the data by making insertions, data recovery, updates.

 ## What you need
  - Create a dataBase on mySQL or other similar.
 You can use the script `database.sql` in folder `resouces` to create database.